wingkeet/node-workerpool/README.md

 This project aims to offer a Node module that makes it easy to use a pool of workers for multiprocessing.

 ### Prerequisites
-- The file workerpool.js requires Node.js >= 12.0.0 due to usage of private instance fields from ES2019.
+- The file workerpool.js requires Node.js >= 12.0.0 due to usage of private class fields from ES2019.
 - No external npm modules are used.

 ### Authors